Josie Green: International career

-Green was born in England, but she qualifies for Wales internationally through her grandfather, who was born in Pontypool.
+Green was born in England, but she qualifies for Wales internationally through her grandfather, who was born in Pontypool, Monmouthshire.

-Her first senior cap came on 21 August 2010 when she was used as a substitute in a 2011 Women's World Cup qualification match vs Azerbaijan She was only 16 at the time of the match and so her appearances shifted to the Wales U19 squad through 2011 and she returned for a stint with the senior national team in 2014.
+Her first senior cap came on 21 August 2010 when she used as a substitute in a 2011 Women's World Cup qualification match vs Azerbaijan She was only 16 at the time of the match and so her appearances shifted to the Wales U19 squad through 2011 and she returned for a stint with the senior national team in 2014.
 After 2014 she declined call ups in order to spend more time with her family, most notably her father who was dealing with illness.
 She was brought back into the senior team fold for an October 2018 training camp and on 29 August 2019, Green earned her first cap in five years in a UEFA Women's Euro 2022 qualifying match vs Faroe Islands.

+In June 2025, Green was named in Wales' squad for UEFA Women's Euro 2025.

+She currently has 39 caps for Cymru.